 Easy 24/7 access to 32 km of meandering dyke trails & 2 viewing towers provide opportunities to view some of the 400 species of wildlife that call this area home.
 Hiking, biking, bird watching, wildlife viewing, canoeing & fishing are some ways you can enjoy this amazing wetland area.

 West Vancouver, British Columbia

-Cypress Mountain is 30 minutes from downtown Vancouver & is proud to continue to provide our skiers, riders & sliders with the most vertical drop, most terrain, most lifts & best snow conditions on the highest skiing & riding peak of Vancouver's legendary North Shore Mountains.
-With the best winter skiing & riding in Vancouver, Canada's most popular cross country skiing area, a huge snowtubing park & our unique snowshoeing tours, Cypress truly offers something for everyone.
+Cypress Mountain is 30 minutes from downtown Vancouver & proud to continue to provide our skiers, riders & sliders with the most vertical drop, most terrain, most lifts & some of the best snow conditions on the highest skiing & riding peak of Vancouver's North Shore Mountains.
+With some of the best skiing & riding in Vancouver, one of Canada's most popular cross-country skiing areas, a huge snow-tubing park & unique snowshoeing tours, Cypress truly offers something for everyone.

 ||Types of runs

 2354 W 8th Ave

 Self-guided adventure packages for hiking, kayaking and mountain biking in BC.
 Get outstanding guidance without the guide.
 Get the trip of a lifetime without the logistics.
 We're with you every step of the way.
 We take care of the details.
 All you have to do is show up, enjoy and create incredible memories.

 We believe that the self-guided, highly personalized trips we create offer you a unique kind of independence and flexibility.
 What we do best is this: match your needs with the many paddling and hiking opportunities available in BC and equip you to do it.
 Alone.
 Unguided.
 But well informed and advised about what challenges you will face.
 That's how we put our knowledge to work for you.